Allianz Arena: History

-On 19 May 2012, the 2011–12 UEFA Champions League final was held at the Allianz Arena.
+On 19 May 2012, the 2012 UEFA Champions League final was held at the Allianz Arena.
 Bayern Munich, who were drawn as home team, was set to play against Chelsea.
 Chelsea won on penalties after the game had tied 1–1 after regulation and extra time.
 Bastian Schweinsteiger's penalty hit Petr Čech's left post, and Didier Drogba scored the winning penalty.
 On 25 May 2012, Bayern opened a museum about its history, FC Bayern Erlebniswelt, inside the Allianz Arena.

 Following the departure of TSV 1860 Munich from the stadium due to its relegation to 3.
-Liga in 2016–17, Bayern Munich went on to give Allianz Arena a significant facelift a year later, replacing old grey seats with new ones that create a combination of red and white, the colors of the club.
+Liga in 2016–17, Bayern Munich went on to give Allianz Arena a significant facelift a year later, replacing old grey seats with new ones that create a combination of red and white, the colours of the club.
 The stadium now presents FC Bayern crest on the stand, the "FC Bayern München" writing on one side and the "Mia San Mia" – the club's motto – on the other.
 Furthermore, several other modifications have also been made, including decorating walls with images of the club's history, bringing a larger quantity of red, and the opening of the FC Bayern store.

+On 19 September 2024, it was announced that the stadium's address would be changed to "Franz Beckenbauer Platz 5" in honour of the late German football legend Franz Beckenbauer, who was born in Munich and had played with Bayern Munich from 1964 to 1977.
+The change took effect on 1 May 2025, before that year's Champions League final which the stadium hosted.